mroberts1/BOOTSTRA.386/manual/index.md

 she responds "A machine of focus that vanquishes distraction and faciltates flow.
 Driven like a car yet played like a piano.
 I will always run out of time before I run out of work.
 Attention isn't my focus, focus is my attention.
 Somehow we were always in control and we steered things into embankments.
 I don't know why ..."

-Orion reaches around the candles and places the calendar page on one of the flames as Mr. Jones jolts and wakes up
+Orion reaches around the candles and places the calendar page on one of the flames as Ms. Jones jolts and wakes up

 She clears her throat "Excuse me.
 I seem to have fallen asleep.
 I'm sorry.
 Should we begin?"